tatsu/OpenSphericalCamera/README.md

         if let jsonDic = jsonDic, rawState = jsonDic["state"] as?
 String, state = OSCCommandState(rawValue: rawState) {
             switch state {
             case .InProgress:
+                /*
+                 * Set execute commands' progressNeeded parameter true explicitly, except for getLivePreview,
+                 * if you want this handler to be called back "inProgress".
+In any case, they are waiting for
-                // Not reached here since the library is waiting for "done" or "error" internally. assertionFailure()
+                 * "done" or "error" internally.
+                 */
             case .Done:
                 if let results = jsonDic["results"] as?
 NSDictionary, fileUri = results["fileUri"] as?
 String {
                     self.osc.getImage(fileUri: fileUri, _type: .Thumb) { (data, response, error) in